Gregangelo's Velocity Circus: Origins

-Productions (Circus and Arts and Entertainment)
+Productions

 Neptune Act

 With an early start at the Circus Center, Herrera produced multiple aerial acts.
 During the Neptune Act, aerial artists performed in pitch black lighting, wearing UV reactive costuming.
 Appearing on the apparatus at abnormal times gave viewers the idea that the performers were appearing and disappearing.
 Herrera would continue to employ this multimedia technique throughout other shows.

 Heliosphere and Heliosphere Jr.

 Velocity Circus Arts and Entertainment company's global and continental exposure increased after the show Heliosphere went on tour to county festivals around the United States as a for-hire circus troupe.
-Paul Del Bene co-wrote the show, which attempted to look at the solar system and beyond the solar system, and was composed of stand alone acts based in astrophysics, such as a double contortion act called Eclipse, a fire act called Solar, and the whirling dervish act called Vortex.
+Paul Del Bene co-wrote the show, which attempted to look at the Solar System and beyond the Solar System, and was composed of stand alone acts based in astrophysics, such as a double contortion act called Eclipse, a fire act called Solar, and the whirling dervish act called Vortex.
 Encapsulating the company's Arabic and physics based aesthetic, the show attracted regional and national festivals and theaters.
 Though it started as a show geared towards adult viewers for its revealing costumes, mature humor and concepts, Velocity Circus was commissioned to tighten up Heliosphere for a family audience.

 Heliosphere Jr. was created as an adaptation to the original Heliosphere featuring the same interactive and immersive tactics.
 Another purpose of the acts were to introduce world culture all over the United States, in an effort to bring San Francisco multiculturalism to small towns in middle America.
 The show was assembled with the goal of engaging youth while serving as an educational platform, though they have no formal educators in training, the Legion of Honor has employed the circus troupe many times to continue performances that double as educational platforms.